-- Low Initial Interest Rates- As mentioned earlier, initial concession is a plus point.
+- Low Initial Interest Rates- As mentioned earlier, the initial concession is a plus point.
 This gives the borrower a healthy heads-up.

-- Floating Nature of Interest – The whole motto of ARM is to keep floating.
+- Floating Nature of Interest – The whole motto of an ARM is to keep floating.
 Whenever the market rates fall the interest rates fall as well.

 - Hybrid ARMs- Lenders and borrowers both love hybrid ARMs because a fixed rate mortgage by default converts into the adjustable rate mortgage over a fixed period of time.